 Divisions and directorates have not identified any internal business procedures that could make demands of suppliers or contractors that might lead them to violate human rights and we will continue to keep this under review.

 Shoosmiths has not been informed of any incidents of slavery or trafficking during the year but will investigate any allegations should they arise and take appropriate action accordingly.

-E learning training is made available to nominated individuals within each division and business directorate overseeing compliance with our slavery and human trafficking requirements.
-The e learning training covers four modules providing an introduction to modern slavery, what are the signs, action to take and an assessment of understanding.
-As at August 2018 66 of employees (87%) have completed the training.
+E-learning training is made available to nominated individuals within each division and business directorate overseeing compliance with our slavery and human trafficking requirements.
+The e-learning training covers four modules providing an introduction to modern slavery, what are the signs, action to take and an assessment of understanding.
+As at August 2019 67 required employees (100%) have completed the training.

 We raise awareness amongst our staff about slavery and human trafficking which this year has included: